When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Results

-\paragraph{Correlating verifier and solver performance.} \looseness=-10000 After establishing solver accuracy, we analyze whether a model’s solver performance correlates with its performance as a verifier (Figure~\ref{fig:cross-dataset-verifier-scatter-solver-acc}).
-For each of our 21 post-trained models and each dataset, we evaluate verification on the same set of solver models to obtain verifier accuracy, F1-score, precision, FPR, FNR, and gain for every solver–verifier pair.
-For each verifier, we then divide the verifier metrics into three verification settings and average within each setting over solvers and datasets.
+\looseness=-10000 After establishing solver accuracy, we analyze whether a model’s solver performance correlates with its performance as a verifier (Figure~\ref{fig:cross-dataset-verifier-scatter-solver-acc}).
+For each of our 21 post-trained models and each dataset, we evaluate verification on the same set of solver models to obtain verifier accuracy, F1-Score, precision, FPR, FNR, and gain for every solver–verifier pair.
+For each verifier, we then partition the results by our three verification settings and average within each setting over solvers and datasets.

-\looseness=-10000 Verifier accuracy tends to improve with the verifier’s own solver accuracy, but the relationship becomes more nuanced when examining other metrics.
-The FPR increases during self-verification and intra-family verification but decreases slightly during cross-family verification.
-This indicates that verifiers with stronger solver abilities are more likely to incorrectly label solutions as correct when verifying their own outputs or outputs from models within their family.
-We provide additional visualizations for F1-score and precision in Appendix~\ref{appendix:f1_and_precision}.
+\looseness=-10000 While verifier accuracy tends to improve with the verifier’s own solver accuracy, the relationship becomes more nuanced when examining other metrics.
+The FPR increases during self-verification and intra-family verification but decreases slightly during cross-family verification, indicating that when a strong solver is used as a verifier, it is more likely to falsely label a solution as correct if it was generated by itself or another model in its family.
+We provide additional visualizations for F1-Score and precision in Appendix~\ref{appendix:f1_and_precision}.

 \looseness=-10000 To better interpret the trends suggested by the accuracy and FPR results, we examine verifier gain in the final row.
-Verifier gain quantifies the expected benefit of using the verifier during rejection sampling, i.e., repeatedly sampling until the verifier accepts a solution (a common solver–verifier interaction setting \citep{song2025mind}).
 This visualization offers a clearer view of verification quality: self-verification yields the smallest gains, and more accurate solvers do not exhibit greater self-improvement.
 Gains increase slightly in intra-family verification, while cross-family verification provides the greatest potential benefits.